-This command can also reset the MATE desktop to its stock settings, should you have it installed.
+This command can even reset MATE desktop to its stock settings too, should you have it installed, of course!

-Maybe you move between different desktop environments often, extensively tweak your desktop, or have run into conflicts or issues you want to “undo”.
+You might move between different desktop environments often.
+You might extensively tweak your desktop.
+Or you might have run into conflicts and other technical issues you want to “undo”.

 Whatever the reason, using one command you can:

 - Reset Ubuntu Unity desktop to default settings

 - Reset GNOME desktop to default settings

 …all at the the same time.

 This command will reset the apps pinned to the Unity launcher or Ubuntu Dock; panel applets and/or indicators; monitor resolution and interface scaling; keyboard shortcuts; fonts, GTK and icon theme; window button placement, launcher behaviour; and much more.

 This command will reset all applications that uses

 dconf to store settings.
 This will therefore includes core desktop apps like Rhythmbox, Evince, Shotwell, Nautilus, and File Roller.